KennethTrecy/peratorakka_server/README.md

    specifically the `baseURL` and any database settings.
 Note that `.env` is for the server *inside* the container while `.env.container` is for the container itself.
-3. Use `host.docker.internal` for hostname to connect the database server and HTTP server correctly.
-4. Run `docker compose --env-file .env.container up --detach`.
+3. Run `docker compose --env-file .env.container up --detach`.
 4. Run `docker compose --env-file .env.container up --detach --build` if you want to rebuild the HTTP server after receiving updates by using `git pull origin master`.